guilhermers23/EBAC_M35_Projeto6-eplay/README.md

 - criar a estrutura dos componentes do projeto;
 - estilizar a estrutura do cabeçalho;
 - configurar o container com as dimensões do projeto.

+## Aula 3 - Crie o banner

+- criar componente para o banner do projeto;
+- customizar a estrutura do banner;
+- criar classes para adicionar conteúdo no código;
+- estilizar as fontes do projeto.